bookconsultancy

 Home Remedies

 • Stay Hydrated: Drinking fluids, especially water, helps thin mucus and keep you hydrated.
-Warm drinks like tea with honey can soothe a sore throat.
+Warm drinks, such as tea with honey, can help soothe a sore throat.

 • Rest: Your body needs energy to fight off the virus.
 Try to get extra sleep, and prop your head up with pillows to help with congestion.

 • Inhale Steam: Breathing in warm steam can relieve a blocked nose.
-Try a hot shower or using a bowl of hot water.
+Try a hot shower or use a bowl of hot water.

 • Saltwater Gargle: Gargling with salt water can soothe a scratchy or sore throat.

-• Vapor Rub: Applying vapor rub to your chest can open up your airways and reduce coughing.
+• Vapour Rub: Applying vapour rub to your chest can open up your airways and reduce coughing.

 Some natural remedies, like zinc lozenges and echinacea, may also help shorten the duration of a cold if taken at the earliest signs.
 However, not all home remedies have strong scientific backing, so use them carefully.